jgers32/jgers32/README.md

 Some other things about me:

-- 💻 I’m currently focused on school, softball & my internship!
+- 💻 I’m currently focused on school, softball & my internship! <br>
-- 📚 My current projects are developing version 2 of my personal webstite & a little game to play in your terminal!
+- 📚 My current projects are developing version 2 of my personal webstite & a little game to play in your terminal!  <br>
-- 💬 Feel free to connect on <a href="https://www.linkedin.com/in/juliagersey/">LinkedIn</a>.
+- 💬 Feel free to connect on <a href="https://www.linkedin.com/in/juliagersey/">LinkedIn</a>. <br>
 - 📫 Questions?
-Please <a href="mailto:juliagersey@gmail.com">email me</a>.
+Please <a href="mailto:juliagersey@gmail.com">email me</a>. <br>
 - 😄 Pronouns: she/her/hers